Delmonicos/charger-node/pallets/session-payment/README.md

-# charge-session pallet
+# session-payment pallet

-A simple pallet which tracks charging sessions.

-Two kind of accounts: user and charger
+A pallet that execute payments if user has given his consent.

 Workflow:
+  - user gives his consent to initiate payment from a giben IBAN and BIC CODE.
-  - user requests a new charging session
+  - user execute a charging session.
-  - charger confirms the request and records the beginning of the session
-  - charger finishes the session and records the end of the session
+  - when charging session is finished, a tariff smart contract calculate the price of the charging session and initiate a payment for the user.